Supreme Court won’t take up challenge to Pennsylvania presidential election results

-But they said it raised important issues about the role of state courts and authorities to alter voting procedures set by the legislature.
+The case about deadlines for receiving mail-in ballots was different, though.
+Three justices — Clarence Thomas, Samuel A. Alito Jr. and Neil M. Gorsuch — said it deserved the court’s attention, even though the number of votes at issue would not call into question Biden’s victory.

-“A decision in these cases would not have any implications regarding the 2020 election,”
+“A decision in these cases would not have any implications regarding the 2020 election,” Alito wrote.

-Alito wrote.
 “But a decision would provide invaluable guidance for future elections.”

-But it takes the votes of four justices to accept a case for review.
+It takes the votes of four justices to accept a case for review.
 Although changing election rules because of the pandemic has been a theme of Republican challenges in the wake of Trump’s defeat, the rest of the conservative majority was silent.

 Neither Chief Justice John G. Roberts Jr. nor two of the three justices nominated by Trump signed on to dissents from Thomas and Alito.
 Besides Gorsuch, Trump chose Justices Brett M. Kavanaugh and Amy Coney Barrett.